MediaArea/MediaConch/Timeline.md

 * March - May 2015

 -- Extend FFV1 and MKV parsing within MediaInfo
--- Support Export format in Mediainfo adhering to commonly defined PREFORMA XML expression -- Set up communication channels, mailing-list, project website, IRC channel, meetings with suppliers and PREFORMA -- Set up milestones and tasks in github
+-- Support Export format in MediaInfo adhering to commonly defined PREFORMA XML expression -- Set up communication channels, mailing-list, project website, IRC channel, meetings with suppliers and PREFORMA -- Set up milestones and tasks in github
 -- Set up project README in github
 -- Draft introductory posts to Open Source Portal
--- Automate nightly builds of mediainfo (initially) and later conch utilities -- Finalize recuitment of Document Shepard for IETF standardization process -- Identify and resolve gaps or inconsistencies within the current state of FFV1 and Matroska specifications -- Collaborate with FFmpeg and Matroska specification authors to prepare and submit an initial version of an Informational Internet Draft
+-- Automate nightly builds of MediaInfo (initially) and later conch utilities -- Finalize recuitment of Document Shepard for IETF standardization process -- Identify and resolve gaps or inconsistencies within the current state of FFV1 and Matroska specifications -- Collaborate with FFmpeg and Matroska specification authors to prepare and submit an initial version of an Informational Internet Draft